What is The Employee Onboarding?

 New Employee Onboarding Process Flow

-1. Releasing The Offer
+Step 1.
+Releasing The Offer

 Employee onboarding starts right when your employees are first recruited.
 Once an employee is selected via the interviews, your company presents them with an offer letter, policy documents, onboarding forms, and any other paperwork that needs to be cleared immediately.
 Keeping your approach clear and transparent will help your employees to gain trust and become comfortable with their new work environment.